tanny411/Udacity-CVND/30DaysofUdacity.md

 ## Day 28: 29/10/19
 - Revised LSTMs.
 Looked at character level sequence generator again.
 Trying to clear this part up before digging too deep into image captioning.

+## Day 29: 30/10/19
+- Started building architecture for captioning project.
+Read the given paper.
+Cleared some confusion with mentor.

+## Day 30: 31/10/19
+- Working on the model.py file for image captioning project.
+Built the architecture.
+Working on incorporating the cnn feature vectors to the rnn.
+Fixing some errors.
+Hopefully will be able to start training tomorrow.